$14.95Request Exam Copy Request Desk Copy

 “A hugely important story told with virtuosity and heart, Jonathan Fetter-Vorm’s Trinity is a standard-bearer for great comics.”—Nick Bertozzi, Harvey Award–winning author of The Salon and the Rubber Necker series

 “Trinity illuminates a turning-point in human history, and does so with admirable pace, grace, and skill.”—Cory Doctorow, Boing Boing

 “Succeeds as both a graphic primer and a philosophical meditation.”—Kirkus Reviews (starred review)

 “Fetter-Vorm’s work . . . is altogether exemplary.
 And the writing’s as good as the art, making this a strong primer on the A-bomb’s development.”—Booklist

 Jonathan Fetter-Vorm is a writer and illustrator of nonfiction graphic books.
 He is the cofounder of the Two Fine Chaps graphic imprint, a partnership dedicated to adapting, illustrating, and printing classical works of literature and natural science.
-He is the illustrator of graphic adaptations of Beowulf, Moby-Dick, and The Ancient Ploughman.
 He was born and raised in Montana and currently lives in Brooklyn.